-Welcome to the Sustainable Raritan River Initiative.
+Welcome to the Sustainable Raritan River Collaborative

-Each organization contributes to the overall restoration and preservation of the River, and collectively we are changing the conversation about the future of the river.
+The members of the Sustainable Raritan River Collaborative are working together to achieve the highest quality for the waters and riparian areas of the Raritan River basin.
+Each member organization in the Collaborative contributes to the overall restoration and preservation of the River, and collectively we are changing the conversation about the future of the river.

 This website provides a central link among the many groups and government efforts supporting the restoration and preservation of the Raritan River and a clearinghouse for historic and current information on the River and its restoration.